pcox3/portfolio/README.md

 FlipSeats is a one-stop shop for season ticket holders to easily sell their single-game tickets across multiple marketplaces.
-I worked with a team of 3, Managed by [Chris Pick](https://www.linkedin.com/in/chrispick/) where I built the V1 of their Android app using Jetpack Compose.
+I worked with a team of 3, Managed by [Chris Pick](https://www.linkedin.com/in/chrispick/) where I built the V1 of the FlipSeats Android app using Jetpack Compose.

 <p align="start">
   <img src="https://github.com/pcox3/portfolio/blob/main/flip1.png?raw=true" alt="Image 1" width="200"/>